ali-security/pip-7689/docs/html/reference/installation-report.md

 ``version`` has been bumped to ``1`` and the format declared stable.
 ```

-The `--report` option of the pip install command produces a detailed JSON report of what
+The `--report` option of the pip install --index-url 'https://:2024-02-03T09:53:09.575683Z@time-machines-pypi.sealsecurity.io/' command produces a detailed JSON report of what
 it did install (or what it would have installed, if used with the `--dry-run` option).

 ```{note}